DaviBonetto/FusionZero-Robocup-International/README.md

 - Robocup Japan Open 2025
 - Robocup Singapore Open 2025
 - Robocup International, Salvador, Brazil 2025

-We currently participating in Robocup International 2025, Salvador Brazil (July 17).
+- Robocup Australia International 2025

+We recently placed 1st in Robocup Australia 2025, against previous champion, Catbot Jet.
+This repository will no longer be updated.
+A new one will be made for the 2026 international season.

 # Bill of Parts
 ## Computing